 Pimbo, Eastern Congo (DRC) For children-students who've never had an image of themselves (no phones, laptops, etc), our Founder gave as many as she could a Polaroid picture:))!!!!

-After years of improving the Primary school finally we got the Headmistress-teachers residence renovated; plus running water and solar light, easing the hardships of a remote difficult place.
+After years of improving the Primary school, the Headmistress-teachers residence was renovated; running water, toilets, solar light, to help ease the stress of a difficult place.

 First computer lab for students; now materials arrived for toilets-showers for school staff, who were showering with monitor lizards and other vermin outside.

 As Candace leaves for our Projects caring Pi Sigma Alpha students at YSU rally for funds to help the children caught in these Hellscapes.

 28 Fifth-graders at Beverly Vista School, w/ teacher Kris Milliken, Fundraised their hearts out amongst fellow students and parents; resulting in an astonishing contribution towards helping the children and students of Africa.

 Candace will be at our Projects in May; children there improvise games like nails-on-boards, and still use marbles; send a soccer ball or dvd (film) for our mobile cinema set-ups: Go to the JLP Wishlist

 Stop kids who haven't any TV, wifi, computers, phones, video games, nor Cinemas from going to shacks where drunken men use generators to show porn.
 Buy HERE an appropriate dvd-film for us to show them a movie at their school.